© 2023 R-Tools Technology Inc.

 or select the Create Virtual Block RAID on the Create menu

-You may either make R-Studio to process your changes immediately or wait until you finish editing the RAID layout.
+You may either make R‑Studio for Linux to process your changes immediately or wait until you finish editing the RAID layout.
 Select or clear the Apply changes immediately checkbox on the Parents tab.
 Click the Apply button to apply the changes when are you through.

 Note: Objects should be placed in the same order as they were in the original volume set.
 If this order is incorrect, you must change it by dragging the parents to place them in the correct order.